 For more information on CPD courses and the prospectus, please refer to

 PDP (T) participants are nominated by their operators/supervisors through ONE@ECDA.
-All operators/supervisors interested in nominating their pre-school teachers for PDP (T) may download and reference the following guide in doing so.
+All operators/supervisors interested in nominating their preschool educators for PDP (T) may download and reference the following guide in doing so.

 Please note that for organisations with HQ structure, HQ will have to review all nominations submitted by their centres.